Juror 13

 Juror 13 is a one-shot American manga-inspired comic written and illustrated by D. J. Milky and published by Tokyopop.
-The manga was released by Tokyopop on January 1, 2006.
+Tokyopop released the manga on January 1, 2006.

 Reception

-About.com's Katherine Luther describes Juror 13 as "a fun and adventurous manga mystery with surprises at every turn."
+About.com's Katherine Luther described Juror 13 as "a fun and adventurous manga mystery with surprises at every turn."
 IGN's Hilary Goldstein criticises the manga for having a storyline that is "painfully ordinary until the last handful of pages".
+Publishers Weekly described it as "taut, terse and unrelenting", calling it a "breath of fresh air" in the manga market.